 8. You need to reload the Storage Explorer (Preview) and then you can see your container under BLOB CONTAINERS.
 Now you can download the Artifacts from our GitHub (See Application Artifacts) and upload the artifacts here.

-To get continuous updates for SCEPman you can point a configuration variable to the maintained GitHub repository of SCEPman.
+To get continuous updates for SCEPman you can point a configuration variable to the maintained GitHub repository of SCEPman (Evergreen Approach).
 During every restart, the Azure Web App will do a check and a copy deployment if necessary.

 To configure this, do the following: